-For the most updated information, please refer to SIT's website at singaporetech.edu.sg, the SIT student handbook, or contact SIT's Office of the Registrar.
+For the most updated information, please refer to SIT's website at singaporetech.edu.sg, the SIT student handbook, or contact SIT's Registrar's Office.

 Alumni Audit Fee

 Tuition, application, and enrollment fees are waived, but alumni are responsible for any course, administrative, and technology fees.
 Fees are non-refundable for alumni audits.